 As a lean online-only bank, Ally’s banking account delivers higher interest rates for customers — along with lower fees.
 So if you’re looking for high-interest checking and a great banking experience, Ally is worth exploring.

 Ally also provides a stellar mobile experience to go along with high interest rates and widespread ATM access.
 For this reason, Ally is one of the most popular online banks.

 If you receive direct deposits from your employer, you should strongly consider using the Chime app.
 As a customer, you can receive payments two days earlier than with a traditional bank.

 Chime also has a handy budgeting feature that lets you automatically set aside a portion of each paycheck into a Chime savings account.

 The company is also an online-only bank.
 As such, they are able to offer higher interest rates than most traditional banks.
-At the time of writing, Chime’s savings account boasts an annual percentage yield (APY) of 0.50%.

-- Read our full Chime Bank review
+- Read our full Chime Review

-Bank of America Mobile Banking: Best for security
+4. Bank of America: Best for Security

 If you’re looking for a highly secure app, Bank of America offers one of the most trusted mobile apps on the market.